splunk/splunk-operator/docs/AppFramework.md

 Note: For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.

 ## Examples of App Framework usage
-Following section shows examples of using App Frameowork for both remote data storages.
+Following section shows examples of using App Framework for both remote data storages.
 First, the examples for S3 based remote object storage are given and then  same examples are covered for Azure blob.
-The examples in both the cases have lot of commanalities and the places they differ are mainly in the values for `storageType`, `provider` and `endpoint`.
+The examples in both the cases have lot of commonalities and the places they differ are mainly in the values for `storageType`, `provider` and `endpoint`.
 There are also some differences in the authoriziation setup for using IAM /Managed Identity in both remote data storages.

 ### Examples of App Framework usage